 We get it – the whole process can seem complicated, and possibly overwhelming.

 First, you’ll need to determine if you qualify for an FFL.

 Second, you’ll need to decide which ffl type is right for your needs, how much the application fee will cost for your license type, and then you’ll need to make sure you set everything up the right way during the application process so that you don’t run into trouble with the ATF later.

 You’ve also likely heard some terms that you’re not quite sure whether they apply to you like: Class 3 License and “Responsible Person.”

-This is exactly why we’re here: The entire purpose of the RocketFFL online courses are to help you learn about what all of these things mean, make the right decisions along the way, and give you the tools you need to thrive as an ffl dealer or manufacturer.
+This is exactly why we’re here: The entire purpose of the RocketFFL online courses is to help you learn about what all of these things mean, make the right decisions along the way, and give you the tools you need to thrive as an FFL dealer or manufacturer.

 If you’re ready to get started, we think the best place is to start with our Get Your FFL course.
-If you get going know, you can have your own FFL in around 2 months.
+If you get going now, you can have your own FFL in around 2 months.

 However, if you’d like to learn a bit more about whether you can get an FFL, keep reading.

 What is an FFL?